tink-ab/tink-link-ios/USAGE.md

 ## Tink Link UI

 1. First you need to define what scopes you need.
+Select scopes based on the type of data you want to fetch.

 ```swift
 let scopes: [Scope] = [